 Avg. member renewal rate |

-When we surveyed alumni organizations about their membership trends, a staggering 70% of Power 5 schools reported that their membership rates were either growing or remaining stable.
-However, when we looked at the non-Power 5 schools, only 44% shared the same positive membership growth or stability.
-What's even more concerning is that 47% of non-Power 5 schools reported a decline in membership rates, while 9% were uncertain about the direction of their membership trends.
+When we surveyed alumni organizations about their membership trends, 70% of Power 5 schools reported that their membership rates were either growing or remaining stable.
+However, when we looked at the non-Power 5 schools, 60% of non-Power 5 schools reported a decline in membership rates over the past year.

 Why Don’t Dues Work at Non-Power 5 Schools?